Adibla/ares/README.md

    ```
 2. To update your database connection information, edit the [config files](#usage) or [env variables](#usage).

-3. Create one or more migrations in the MIGRATIONS DIR folder using Ares or manually (default ares-data on your project root).
+3. Create one or more migrations in the MIGRATIONS DIR folder using Ares or manually (default ares-data on your project root, follow [filename](#migration-filename-specification) for details).
    ```sh
    ares --operation create --name test --dbms MYSQL
    ```